 What to Expect

-At the Main Street Farmers Market most afternoons there are also vendors selling everything from dairy products to meat, bakery items, artisanal goods and hot foods for dinner.
+At the Main Street Farmers Market there are vendors selling everything from dairy products to meat, bakery items, artisanal goods and hot foods for dinner.

-Overall, the Main Street Station Farmers Market is one of Vancouver’s best outdoor markets, especially for produce, and conveniently located close to public transit and other places of interest.
+Overall, the Main Street Station Farmers Market is arguably one of Vancouver’s best outdoor markets, especially for produce.
+It’s conveniently located close to public transit and other places of interest.

 Public Transit, Parking and Cycling